-- (a) An employee who qualifies for maternity leave pursuant to Clause 23.01, shall be paid a maternity leave allowance in accordance with the Supplemental Unemployment Benefit (SUB) Plan, as set out in Letter of Understanding #1.
-In order to receive this allowance, the employee must provide to the Commission proof that the employee has applied for and is eligible to receive employment insurance benefits pursuant to the Employment Insurance Act.
-An employee disentitled or disqualified from receiving employment insurance benefits is not eligible for maternity leave allowance. - (b) Pursuant to the Supplemental Unemployment Benefit (SUB) Plan, the maternity leave allowance will consist of 15 weekly payments, equivalent to the difference between the employment insurance gross benefits and any other earnings received by the employee and 85% of the employee's basic pay.
+- (a) An employee who qualifies for maternity leave pursuant to Clause 23.01, shall be paid a maternity leave allowance in accordance with the Federal Supplemental Unemployment Benefit (SUB) Program's maternity benefits provisions.
+In order to receive this allowance, the employee must provide to the Regulator proof that the employee has applied for and is eligible to receive employment insurance benefits pursuant to the Employment Insurance Act.
+An employee disentitled or disqualified from receiving employment insurance benefits is not eligible for maternity leave allowance. - (b) Pursuant to the Supplemental Unemployment Benefit (SUB) Program, the maternity leave allowance will consist of 15 weekly payments, equivalent to the difference between the employment insurance gross benefits and any other earnings received by the employee and 85% of the employee's basic pay.